tameraktasTU/BVG-Dashboard/README.md

 │                   #   - API integration and optimization
 │                   #   - Search and geolocation features
 │                   #   - Departure rendering and modal system
+│                   #   - Journey planner with route visualization
 │                   #   - Live radar with vehicle tracking
 │                   #   - Theme management and persistence
 └── README.md       # This file